 Albert Bigelow died in September of 1928, and William and Helen Bigelow moved soon thereafter to 308 Marlborough.

-By the 1933-1934 winter season, 30 Gloucester was the home of Mrs. Annette Stuart (Shaw) Hill, widow of Ernest Lawrence Hill, a cotton mill executive.
-She had lived at 208 Commonwealth in 1932.
-She is shown as the owner of 30 Gloucester on the 1938 Bromley map.
-She continued to live there until about 1945.
+On March 11, 1932, it was purchased from George Maloof by Annette Stuart (Shaw) Hill, the widow of Ernest Lawrence Hill, a cotton mill executive.
+She previously had lived at 208 Commonwealth.
+She continued to live at 30 Gloucester until about 1945.

 The house was shown as vacant in the 1946 City Directory.

-In May of 1981, Karic Corporation purchased 30 Gloucester from Jose Romero.
-In September of 1981, Karic Corporation converted the house into four office and commercial business condominium units, the 30 Gloucester Street Condominium.
+On September 16, 1981, Karic Corporation converted the house into four “office and commercial business” condominium units, the 30 Gloucester Street Condominium.

 Jose Romero continued to operate Casa Romero in Unit C of 30 Gloucester and in the ancillary space at 32 Gloucester.